MicrosoftDocs/azure-devops-docs/release-notes/2024/sprint-235-update.md

 ---
-title: Show GitHub pull request details on linked work items (preview)
+title: Show GitHub pull request details on linked work item (preview)
 author: ckanyika
 ms.author: ckanyika
 ms.date: 2/28/2024
-description: Show GitHub pull request details on linked work items (preview)
+description: Show GitHub pull request details on linked work item (preview)
 ---
-# Show GitHub pull request details on linked work items (preview)
+# Show GitHub pull request details on linked work item (preview)

 With this update, we've enhanced the way you can view GitHub pull request statuses within the Azure Boards work item.
-Now, you can quickly check if a pull request is in draft, pending review, or undergoing status checks.
+Now, you can quickly check if a pull request is in draft mode, pending review, or undergoing status checks.
 This enhancement lets you see beyond the simple open or closed statuses—without having to open the pull request.

-Additionally, we are excited to announce the Test Plan and Suite ID Search feature in Azure Test Plans.
-This update is part of our ongoing effort to improve your test management experience
+Additionally, we are excited to announce the Test Plan and Suite ID Search feature in Azure Test Plans!
+This update is part of our ongoing effort to improve your test management experience.

 Check out the release notes for details.